Cambridge is an affluent city, but being on a low income in an area of prosperity can be really difficult.

 Cambridge was recently identified as having the worst levels of inequality in the UK.
 Our aim is for all people to be able to access good quality, healthy and sustainably produced food, regardless of income.

-The ‘Good Food for All’ workshop was attended by representatives from Addenbrookes Hospital, Cambridge City Council, Cambridgeshire County Council, Cambridge University and Sustainable Food Cities.
+The ‘Good Food for All’ workshop in 2017 was attended by representatives from Addenbrookes Hospital, Cambridge City Council, Cambridgeshire County Council, Cambridge University and Sustainable Food Cities.
 They used the Institute for Manufacturing’s ‘Value Mapping Toolkit’ to analyse the way people are accessing food at present, the inherent inequalities of that system and how it is giving rise to food poverty, and then devising a scheme in which the Sustainable Food Hub will make good quality, healthy and sustainably produced food more accessible (meaning affordable, easy to obtain and supported by nutrition and preparation training) to local households that are on a low income.